10 Fun Ways to Repurpose Your Moving Boxes 2023 | Great Movers NYC

 Storage Boxes

 This seems like a no-brainer, but if you don’t want to throw out your old boxes or break them down, then use them as storage containers.
-It might be harder to find a good place for your larger moving boxes, but if you used banker boxes, a nice layer of fabric can transform them from ugly to chic in just a few minutes.
-You can then use these boxes to store whatever your want from magazines to craft materials to your kids’ toys.
+It might be harder to find a good place for your larger moving boxes, but if you use banker boxes, a nice layer of fabric can transform them from ugly to chic in just a few minutes.
+You can then use these boxes to store whatever you want, from magazines to craft materials to your kids’ toys.
 The possibilities are endless.

 Planter